 Applewood Farmhouse Restaurant, Sevierville’s oldest restaurant, welcomes each guest with the opportunity to taste the No. 1 best-seller throughout the entire Apple Barn Cider Mill & General Store complex: its signature homemade apple butter.
 Every breakfast, lunch and dinner starts with a complimentary single serving of fluffy fried apple fritters paired with the popular apple butter.
 Looser than jam yet spreadable, the apple butter balances sweet-tart fruit flavor with cinnamon spice.
 Similar to hushpuppies, the fried apple fritters are tender-crisp on the outside, fluffy on the inside, and served warm.
 The duo is a match made in culinary heaven.
 Apple butter is also available in the general store by the half-pint and pint jar for easy transport home.
 The restaurant also sells apple fritters by the half- and full dozen, perhaps knowing that once you own a jar of apple butter you won’t want to wait until you get home to start enjoying it.
 Among the entrées at Applewood Farmhouse Restaurant, don’t miss the Applewood famous Southern fried chicken that fries juicy meat to a crisp golden brown.

-The Diner has an extensive menu to satisfy any craving.
+The Diner , has an extensive menu to satisfy any craving.
 Breakfast is available all day and the Sevier Skillet is a perennial favorite.
 It’s packed with so many ingredients that digging into it is almost like taking a tour of the menu, as hash browns and veggies arrive topped with sausage, thick-cut bacon and fresh cooked-to-order eggs plus the option of a pancake alongside.
 At lunch and dinner the New York City deli style Rueben is a best-seller, and it’s a staff favorite, too.
-The recipe is based upon co-owner Howard Kingsbury’s favorite sandwich experience, and arrives with a high pile of corned beef that is cooked and sliced in-house, then topped with Swiss cheese, fresh sauerkraut and Thousand Island dressing nestled between rye bread.
-Kingsbury promises “no shortcuts” because “we want to serve others the way we want to be served ourselves.”
-Thus, fresh ingredients are always selected over artificial ones.
+The sandwich arrives with a high pile of corned beef that is cooked and sliced in-house, then topped with Swiss cheese, fresh sauerkraut and Thousand Island dressing nestled between rye bread.

 Healthy Balance Meals is where good-for-you food also tastes great.
 Because it offers dine-in and take-out options, the restaurant also makes healthy eating convenient.
 Every menu item has zero trans-fat and no refined carbohydrates plus all meats are lean, cheese low fat, and produce organic.
 Among the range of available soups, salads, sandwiches, wraps, paninis and burgers, the top seller is the strawberry spinach salad.
 Served in a satisfying portion, fresh spinach leaves are topped with fresh strawberries and mandarin oranges plus dried cranberries, sunflower seeds, fat-free feta cheese, and hormone-free chicken.
 While poppy-seed dressing is the recommended and most popular choice, other options include fat-free ranch, raspberry, and Italian, among others.
 Order whatever sounds good, guilt-free!